zichy/vicco/README.md

 ## FAQ

 **Are there any dependencies?
 Should I use Composer?**
-What the fuck?
+There are no dependencies.
 This is literally _one_ PHP file.

-**Given that you released PHP software, you know how to write PHP, right?**
+**Since you published PHP software, you know how to write PHP, right?**
-Haha, no. Basically, I stole [this script](https://github.com/lawl/b.php) and improved it for the worse.
+Haha, no. Basically, I stole [this script](https://github.com/lawl/b.php) (with permission) and improved it for the worse.

 **Uh… follow-up question: Is vicco secure?**
-Probably not.
+It should be secure enough to run a crappy blog.

 ## Testimonials